LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/audio-messaging-user-guide.md

   * Conversation window preview popup (Spectator)
 * Know what is the message length as soon as it arrives (without having to play it)
 * Navigate through the audio message
-* Get an indication “Audio Message” when hovering above the ‘LAST MESSAGE TIME’ column in the All/Open Connections.
+* Get an indication “Audio Message” when hovering above the ‘LAST MESSAGE TIME’ column in the All/Open Connections

   ![](/img/audiom3.png)